 What is COmanage?

-COmanage, a project funded by the , is an effort to develop a set of capabilities that allow collaborative organizations (COs) to meet their science and research objectives using key collaboration tools in a secure and effective framework.
-By leveraging federated identity management services, authentication and authorization of CO members are handled in a single, efficient process.
-This process, defined by the CO, in turn automatically create the accounts and access controls for tools such as wikis, calendars, conferencing tools and other domain applications that are available to CO members.
+COmanage, a project funded by the NSF and Internet2, is a collaboration management platform that allows organizations to meet their science and research objectives using key collaboration tools in a secure and effective framework.
+By leveraging federated identity management services, the authentication and authorization of Collaborative Organization (CO) members are handled in a single, efficient process defined by the CO.
+This process automatically creates the accounts and access controls for tools such as wikis, calendars, conferencing tools and other domain applications that are available to organization members.

 What problem is COmanage trying to solve?

-With a CO potentially consisting of individuals from multiple institutions with different authentication infrastructures, many COs resort to creating yet another identifier for the individuals.
+With COs often consisting of individuals from multiple institutions with different authentication infrastructures, many COs resort to creating yet another identifier for the individuals in order to enable access controls on the organization's materials and data.
 This proliferation of identifiers for an individual means more passwords for the individual to remember and no automated way for the CO to know when that individual leaves the the home organization and the CO.
-The goal of COmanage is to ease the complexity of identity management for a CO by leveraging identity information from the home institutions through Middleware tools such as Shibboleth Federated Single Sign-On Software and the Grouper Toolkit.
+The goal of COmanage is to ease the complexity of identity management for a CO by leveraging identity information from the home institutions through middleware tools such as Shibboleth Federated Single Sign-On Software and the Grouper Toolkit.

-What is a Virtual Organization (VO)?
+What is a Virtual Organization (VO) and how does it differ from a Collaborative Organization (CO)?

 A VO is a group of individuals or institutions that is focused around a particular domain science and usually uses significant resources (computers, storage, networks, etc.) beyond collaboration tools.
-Often, these additional resources have substantial authorization requirements, stemming from federal guidelines, audit standards, etc.
+Often, these additional resources have substantial authorization requirements, stemming from federal guidelines, audit standards, etc. From the perspective of a collaboration management platform, these terms are interchangeable.

 How can COmanage help a CO?

-By providing a platform to consolidate the identity information of CO participants, and linking the collaboration tools (mailing lists, wikis, domain science apps) back to that new identity management system, COmanage takes much of the burden of tracking identity and authorization off the researchers.
+COmanage takes much of the burden of tracking identity and authorization off the researchers by providing a platform to consolidate the identity information of CO participants and linking the collaboration tools (mailing lists, wikis, domain science apps) back to the collaboration management platform.,.

 What applications can COmanage help manage?

-Any applications that have externalized their authentication and group management requirements, such as Confluence (wiki), Sympa (mailing lists), and more, can be tied in to the COmanage infrastructure.
-A growing list of applications is being created jointly with SURFNet and may be found here.
+Any applications that have externalized their authentication and group management requirements, such as Confluence (wiki), Sympa (mailing lists), Bedework (calendaring), and more, can be tied in to the COmanage infrastructure.
+COmanage can also manage SSH keys, allowing a centralized service to manage non-web access.

 How long does it take to have an application manageable by COmanage?

 If an application has not been designed to accept any external information, it is going to be very difficult to work in to any collaboration management platform.
 Other applications, ones that have already been designed with a federated model in mind, should integrate in to COmanage much more smoothly.
+The actual time for integration depends largely on the programming resources and community support available for any given application.

 Are there places where I can use COmanage without having to set it up myself?